 5 Challenges in Contract Management in the Business Services Industry

-Companies in the business services industry that provide ancillary services, such as marketing, consulting, staffing, security, telecommunications, Internet services, logistics and waste handling, to other players in the market, are grouped within the Industrials sector of the S&P 500.
-Publicly traded companies in the business services sector accounted for 3.10% of this index s market capitalization in 2014.
+Companies in the business services industry provide ancillary services, such as marketing, consulting, staffing, security, telecommunications, Internet services, logistics and waste handling, to other players in the market.

-To take a closer look at the contract management needs of companies with at least $5 million in annual revenue within this sector, Contract Logix surveyed 264 U.S. individuals who are responsible for the creation, editing, and/or management of contracts at business services companies.
-Lets review what are the most pressing contract management challenges in the business services industry.
+To better understand the contract management needs of this sector, Contract Logix surveyed 264 U.S. individuals who are responsible for the creation, editing, and/or management of contracts at companies with revenues of at least $5 million.
+Let’s review what the survey revealed as the most pressing contract management challenges in the business services industry.

 - Lack of Visibility into Scope of Contracts

-When asked to rate the extent to which certain contract management issues present a challenge within their organizations management of contracts, 66.50% of respondents put lack of visibility into scope of contracts as the most pressing issue.
-(Note: the percentages cited throughout this article dont add to 100% because respondents were allowed to select multiple answers.)
+When asked to rate the extent to which certain contract management issues present a challenge within their organization, 66.50% of respondents put lack of visibility into scope of contracts as the most pressing issue.
+(Note: the percentages cited throughout this article don’t add to 100% because respondents could select multiple answers.)

 - Lack of Security

-A separate poll of key IT security professionals across 19 industries, including business services, revealed that 52% of respondents believed that their organization will likely be hit by a successful cyber attack this year.
-Given this statistic, its understandable that 65.80% of respondents to Contract Logix survey were concerned with this issue as well.
+A separate 2015 poll of key IT security professionals across 19 industries, including business services, revealed that 52% of respondents believed that their organization will likely be hit by a successful cyber attack.
+Given this statistic, it’s understandable that 65.80% of respondents to the Contract Logix survey were concerned with this issue as well.

-Email isnt a replacement for contract management software.
-The surveyed 84.10% of individuals using email for contract management could greatly benefit from key features of CLM software, such as the ability to create and customize secure forms to collect any type of data from third parties.
-Such forms render successfully on any Internet-enabled device using any operating system, providing convenience for the form recipients and speeding up contract management processes.
-Learn other ways to increase the security of your contracts.
+One way to increase security for this group is to switch from email to software specifically built for contract management.
+Contract management software provides the ability to create and customize secure forms to collect any type of data from third parties as opposed to passing emails back and forth.
+Such forms render successfully on any internet-enabled device and operating system, providing convenience for the form recipients and speeding up contract management processes.
+Learn about other ways to increase the security of your contracts.